freework-gmbh/api-docs/source/includes/api/_tasks.md

 customer_ids | Array of uuids | | has to be an array of existing customer_ids
 started_at | dictionary | | A dictionary describing an interval for the started_at field
 ended_at | dictionary | | A dictionary describing an interval for the ended_at field
+columns | array of allowed columns | An array containing all allowed columns

 ### started_at / ended_at dictionaries